College of Law

 Legal Institute of the Great Lakes Fellowship

 As part of the University of Toledo College of Law, the institute is further dedicated to the growth of its student body.
-As part of that dedication, the institute funds one fellw every year.
+As part of that dedication, the institute funds one fellow every year.
 The fellow conducts research on topics relevant to the Great Lakes region.
 Learn more

 Great Lakes Water Conference